 If necessary, the ECG can be transmitted by telephone to a computer at the hospital or doctor's office for an immediate reading as soon as symptoms occur.

 The small monitor is attached to a strap worn over one shoulder.
 Through electrodes attached to the chest, the monitor continuously records the electrical activity of the heart.

-An event monitor is used when a person must be monitored longer than 48 hours.
+An event monitor is used when a person must be monitored longer than 48 hours and up to 1 month.
 It is similar to a Holter monitor, but it records only when the user activates it—that is, when symptoms occur—by pressing a button on the device or when the device detects an abnormal heart rhythm.

 If symptoms occur so rarely that they cannot be captured during the initial monitoring period, an event monitor may be placed under the skin.
 A small magnet is used to activate this monitor.
 These types of implantable event monitors are called implantable loop recorders and can last several years before the battery needs to be replaced.